Prag8855/aab/content/guides/immigration-office.md

 4. **Send your message**
     If you get an error (*Anti-Spam-Schutz*), it's because you took too long to send your message.
 Click the back button, and send it again.
 After you send the message, click *Zusammenfassung ausdrucken* to print the confirmation message.
 This is a proof of your residence permit application.
 You might not get a confirmation email.[^8]
 5. **Wait for a response**
     They reply [very slowly](/guides/auslanderbehorde-wait-times).
-If you wait more than 3 months, you can [sue the *Ausländerbehörde*](#sue-the-auslanderbehorde).
-[If your visa or resident permit expires](/guides/residence-permit#if-your-visa-or-residence-permit-expires), it's usually extended until the *Ausländerbehörde* processes your application.
+If you wait more than 3 months, you can [sue the *Ausländerbehörde*](#sue-the-auslanderbehorde).[^17] [If your visa or resident permit expires](/guides/residence-permit#if-your-visa-or-residence-permit-expires), it's usually extended until the *Ausländerbehörde* processes your application.
 Sometimes, you can't reply to their emails directly, so you must use the contact form again.

 **[What happens next? ➞](/guides/residence-permit#wait)**